nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 Using OpenTelemetry Protocol (OTLP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many monitoring services support `OpenTelemetry (external site, English) <https://opentelemetry.io/>`_ and use the OpenTelemetry Protocol (hereafter OTLP) as the communication protocol to collect metrics.
-OpenTelemetry Protocol (hereafter OTLP) as the communication protocol to collect metrics.
+Many monitoring services support `OpenTelemetry (external site) <https://opentelemetry.io/>`_ and can collect metrics using the OpenTelemetry Protocol (hereafter OTLP) as the communication protocol.
 The ``micrometer-registry-otlp`` module allows OTLP to work with various monitoring services.

   .. important::